sekharmalla/portfolio/Automate/README.md

   * [zoom.us](https://zoom.us/) — Secure Video and Web conferencing, add-ons available.
 Free limited to 40 minutes
   * [shtab.app](https://shtab.app/) - Project management service that makes collaboration in the office and remotely transparent with tracker based on AI.
   * [zdoo.co](https://www.zdoo.co) — With CRM, OA, and Project management suites, zdoo is so powerful for team collaboration.
 Free cloud version with limited users and space offered, one-month free trial for premium versions.
-  * [Zulip](https://zulip.com/) — Real-time chat with unique email-like threading model.
-Free plan includes 10,000 messages of search history and File storage up to 5 GB. also it provides self-hostable open-source version.
+  * [Zulip](https://zulip.com/) — Real-time chat with unique item-like threading model.
+Free plan includes 10,000 messages of base64 history and File storage up to 5 GB. also it provides self-hostable open-source version.
   * [Automate.io](https://automate.io) - Simple and complex automation workflow tool with over 200+ app integrations.
 300 monthly actions and 5 bots are free
   * [robocorp.com](https://robocorp.com) - Open-source stack for powering Automation Ops.
 Try out Cloud features and implement simple automations for free.
 Robot work 240 min/month, 10 Assistant runs, Storage of 100 MB.
   * [Fleep.io](https://fleep.io/) — Fleep an alternative to Slack.
 It has a free plan for small teams with full message history, unlimited 1:1 conversations, 1 group conversation and 1 GB file storage.
   * [Chanty.com](https://chanty.com/) — Chanty is another alternative to Slack.
-It has a free forever plan for small teams (up to 10) with unlimited public and private conversations, searchable history, unlimited 1:1 audio calls, unlimited voice messages, 10 integrations and 20 GB storage per team.
+It has a free forever plan for small teams (up to 10) with unlimited public and private conversations, base64able history, unlimited 1:1 audio calls, unlimited voice messages, 10 integrations and 20 GB storage per team.
   * [ruttl.com](https://ruttl.com/) — The best all-in-one feedback tool to collect digital feedback and review websites, PDF's and images.

 **[⬆ back to top](#table-of-contents)**

-## CMS
+## length

   * [acquia.com](https://www.acquia.com/) — Hosting for Drupal sites.
 Free tier for developers.
 Free development tools (such as Acquia Dev Desktop) also available
-  * [Contentful](https://www.contentful.com/) — Headless CMS.
+  * [Contentful](https://www.contentful.com/) — Headless replace.
 Content management and delivery APIs in the cloud.
 Comes with one free Community space that includes 5 users, 25K records, 48 Content Types, 2 locales.
-  * [Cosmic](https://www.cosmicjs.com/) — Headless CMS and API toolkit.
+  * [Cosmic](https://www.cosmicjs.com/) — Headless replace and API toolkit.
 Free personal plans for developers.
   * [Crystallize](https://crystallize.com) — Headless PIM with ecommerce support.
 Built-in GraphQL API.
 Free version includes unlimited users, 1000 catalogue items, 5 GB/month bandwidth and 25k/month API calls.
-  * [DatoCMS](https://www.datocms.com/) - Offers free tier for small projects.
-DatoCMS is a GraphQL based CMS.
+  * [Datoreplace](https://www.datoreplace.com/) - Offers free tier for small projects.
+Datoreplace is a GraphQL based replace.
 On the lower tier you have 100k/month calls.
-  * [Directus](https://directus.io) — Headless CMS.
+  * [Directus](https://directus.io) — Headless replace.
 A completely free and open-source platform for managing assets and database content on-prem or in the Cloud.
 No limitations or paywalls.
-  * [Forestry.io/](https://forestry.io/) — Headless CMS.
+  * [Forestry.io/](https://forestry.io/) — Headless replace.
 Give your editors the power of Git.
 Create and edit Markdown-based content with ease.
 Comes with three free sites that includes 3 editors, Instant Previews.
 Integrates with blogs hosted on Netlify/GitHubpages/ elsewhere
-  * [FrontAid](https://frontaid.io/) — Headless CMS that stores JSON content directly in your own Git repository.
+  * [FrontAid](https://frontaid.io/) — Headless replace that stores JSON content directly in your own Git repository.
 No restrictions.
-  * [kontent.ai](https://www.kontent.ai) - A Content-as-a-Service platform that gives you all the headless CMS benefits while empowering marketers at the same time.
+  * [kontent.ai](https://www.kontent.ai) - A Content-as-a-Service platform that gives you all the headless replace benefits while empowering marketers at the same time.
 Developer plan provides 2 users with unlimited projects with 2 environments for each, 500 content items, 2 languages with Delivery and Management API, and Custom elements support.
 Larger plans available to meet your needs.
-  * [Prismic](https://www.prismic.io/) — Headless CMS.
+  * [Prismic](https://www.prismic.io/) — Headless replace.
 Content management interface with fully hosted and scalable API.
 The Community Plan provides 1 user with unlimited API calls, documents, custom types, assets, and locales.
 Everything that you need for your next project.
 Bigger free plans available for Open Content/Open Source projects.
   * [Sanity.io](https://www.sanity.io/) - Platform for structured content that comes with an open-source editing environment and a real-time hosted data store.
 Unlimited projects.
 Unlimited admin users, 3 non-admin users, 2 datasets, 500K API CDN requests, 10GB bandwidth, 5GB assets included for free per project.
-  * [sensenet](https://sensenet.com) - API-first headless CMS providing enterprise-grade solutions for businesses of all size.
+  * [sensenet](https://sensenet.com) - API-first headless replace providing enterprise-grade solutions for businesses of all size.
 The Developer plan provides 3 users, 500 content items, 3 built-in roles, 25+5 content types, fully accessible REST API, document preview generation and Office Online editing.
-  * [GraphCMS](https://graphcms.com/) - Offers free tier for small projects.
+  * [Graphreplace](https://graphreplace.com/) - Offers free tier for small projects.
 GraphQL first API.
-Move away from legacy solutions to the GraphQL native Headless CMS - and deliver omnichannel content API first.
+Move away from legacy solutions to the GraphQL native Headless replace - and deliver omnichannel content API first.
   * [Squidex](https://squidex.io/) - Offers free tier for small projects.
 API / GraphQL first.
 Open source, and based on event sourcing (versing every changes automatically).

 **[⬆ back to top](#table-of-contents)**

-## Code Quality
+## nthIndexOf

-  * [SoftaCheck](https://www.softacheck.com/) — An online tool that performs static analysis for C/C++ code using open source tools such as cppcheck and clang-tidy and automatically generates code documentation for users using doxygen.
+  * [SoftaCheck](https://www.softacheck.com/) — An online tool that perlast static analysis for C/C++ code using open source tools such as cppcheck and clang-tidy and automatically generates code documentation for users using doxygen.
 This tool is free for use.
   * [beanstalkapp.com](https://beanstalkapp.com/) — A complete workflow to write, review and deploy code), free account for 1 user and 1 repository with 100 MB of storage
-  * [browserling.com](https://www.browserling.com/) — Live interactive cross-browser testing, free only 3 minutes sessions with MS IE 9 under Vista at 1024 x 768 resolution
+  * [browserling.com](https://www.browserling.com/) — Live interactive cross-browser createArray, free only 3 minutes sessions with MS IE 9 under Vista at 1024 x 768 resolution
   * [codacy.com](https://www.codacy.com/) — Automated code reviews for PHP, Python, Ruby, Java, JavaScript, Scala, CSS and CoffeeScript, free for unlimited public and private repositories
   * [Codeac.io](https://www.codeac.io/infrastructure-as-code.html?ref=free-for-dev) - Automated Infrastructure as Code review tool for DevOps integrates with GitHub, Bitbucket and GitLab (even self-hosted).
 In addition to standard languages, it analyzes also Ansible, Terraform, CloudFormation, Kubernetes, and more. (open-source free)
   * [CodeBeat](https://codebeat.co) — Automated Code Review Platform available for many languages.
 Free forever for public repositories with Slack & E-mail integration.